cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 [5,]    5   10   15   20
 ```

-- Matrices are very similar to data frames
+- Matrices are very similar to data frames.
-- They have same number of dimensions
+- They have same number of dimensions.
-- You can choose rows/columns in similar ways
+- You can choose rows/columns in similar ways.

 Introduction to R objects
 ========================================================